MrEliasen/twitch-bot-list/README.md

 # Twitch Bot List

-This is a list of (imo) useless Twitch IRC bots.
+The list of bots is currently extracted from [Twitch Insights](https://twitchinsights.net/bots).
 The purpose of this list is for use with the [Ban Twitch Bots](https://ban-twitch-bots.sirmre.com/) web-app.

-**Please Note**: I am not against the creation of these bots, I just don't want them receiving subs gifted by the community.
+The reason for having this list is to allow people to ban them in their channels so they do not receive subs gifted by the community.

 ## Contributing